World traveler Clown Tom Bolton

 Valparaiso however is built around a major port, which has some of the biggest infrastructure for loading ships I’ve ever seen.
 The city continues up some high hills overlooking the port.
+There streets are so steep that they have special trains pulled along by cables to acend the slopes.
 These photos show some of the typical old sheet metal sided houses that characterize the city.
 In more recent times there was a major fire that destroyed much of the old town.
 Hard to fight fires at buildings literally built on top of each other.
 Kind of a paradox thinking that such a location has an accessible port and elevation protecting much of the city from possible tsunamis.
 Like pick your risk, fire or flood.

 Arica, Chile – Atacama Desert, & Lauca Park

 My last destination in Chile was Arica close to the Peruvian border.
 The Atacama Desert there is supposed to be THE driest place on Earth and Arica close behind but it drizzled one afternoon I was there.
 But mostly it was sunny and pleasant and I hung out a couple of days at the beach and did a day trip to Lauca Park, which is up towards the Bolivian border.
 I saw lots of vicuñas, alpaca, lamas, flamingos and viscachas, which are related to chinchillas but look like big rabbits with long floppy ears which lay around looking stoned.
 Lauca is high plateau at least 3000 meters and was a hard trip to these altitudes form sea level.
 Easier to acclimatize if one comes from Bolivia.
 From Arica I had a long bus ride back to Santiago to catch my flight back to Europe.